Engin-Boot/assist-purchase-s22b9/README.md

 It has two segments:

-1. The API - Both GUI and non-GUI clients can consume this.
+1. The API - Both GUI and non-GUI clients can consume this
 1. The GUI, which is one client of the API

 About the clients: